Are Employees the Weakest Link in Your Email Security Strategy?

 - Real-time URL filtering and advanced URL analysis detect and stop the most targeting phishing attacks

-- Scalable cloud-based system simplifies deployment and increases availability
+- A scalable cloud-based system simplifies deployment and increases availability

-- Expert ongoing system monitoring, maintenance and support enhances IT security, productivity and conveninece
+- Expert ongoing system monitoring, maintenance, and support enhance IT security, productivity, and convenience

-- Real-time cybersecurity business insights accessible via the EnGarde Cloud Email Security Dashboard allow for improved decison making and better enforcement of company security policies
+- Real-time cybersecurity business insights accessible via the EnGarde Cloud Email Security Dashboard allow for improved decision-making and better enforcement of company security policies

-Set your business up for security and success by fotifying your email against both outsider and insider threats.
+Set your business up for security and success by fortifying your email against both outsider and insider threats.
 How effective is your existing email protection?
-Asess Your Email Risk & Improve Your Email Security Strategy Now>
+Assess Your Email Risk & Improve Your Email Security Strategy Now>

 Must Read Blog Posts